Business ethics and governance

 The Board of Statutory Auditors monitors the effectiveness of the internal control and risk management system.

-The Sustainability Committee was established on 11 May 2016.
+The Sustainability Committee was established on 11 May 2016 and renamed as ESG Committee in 2018.

 The Board of Directors plays a central role in overseeing the company’s commitment to sustainable development along the chain of value which is later presented to the Shareholders’ Meeting.
 It is assisted with these tasks by the Environmental, Social & Governance Committee (ESG) which, from May 2019, replaced and supplemented the Sustainability Committee, in the company since 2016.